A curated list of recommended podcasts

 Do you like what you hear on our podcast Kurator and want more on the same topics?
 Then you should give these great, regular podcasts a try!

-Some of them need your support to survive.
-If you’re going to buy any of the mentioned services or products anyway, we hope you will do it through these links.
-Most sources of information and entertainment today are owned by huge corporations, with a lot of money and power – and some times a vested interest in the things they talk about, or choose not to talk about.
+Some podcasts need your support to survive.
+If you’re going to buy any of the services or products mentioned below anyway, we hope you will do it through these links.
+Most sources of information and entertainment today are owned by huge corporations, with a lot of money and power – and sometimes a vested interest in the things they talk about, or choose not to talk about.
 Many podcasts are a great exception.
 By going through these links you can help them stay alive and independent and become even better!
 Thank you.

 |Rationality – From AI to Zombies||Feed, YouTube||Creative Commons BY-NC-SA|